OscarDS/pymemdyn/manual/pymemdyn-manual.md

     Now you will have to change your .bashrc or .cshrc files in your home folder accordingly.

-5.  <span>To make sure that your gromacs installation is understood by **py-MEMdyn** you will need to specify the path to where Gromacs is installed in your system.
+5. To make sure that your gromacs installation is understood by **py-MEMdyn** you will need to specify the path to where Gromacs is installed in your system.
 To do this you will need to edit the settings.py file with any text editor (“vi” and “emacs” are common